djacobs/iWitness/README.markdown

 written using the [Ember.js](http://emberjs.com) JavaScript framework, and is one of the largest open source Ember applications.

-## Restrictions
+## Browser and service support

-Due to time constraints, iWitness currently only runs in Webkit browsers.
+The initial release of iWitness only runs in Webkit browsers such as Chrome and Safari.
 Pull requests that expand browser support are welcomed and encouraged.

+The initial release of iWitness supports two services:

+1. Twitter
+1. Flickr

+In addition, iWitness will pull in media linked from Twitter.
+The following media types and sources are currently supported:

+Photos:
+1. Twitter (photos)
+1. Instagram (photos)
+1. Twitpic (photos)
+1. Twitgoo (photos)
+1. Lockerz (photos)

+Video:
+1. Youtube (video)
+1. Twitvid (video)
+1. Vimeo (video)

 ## Running it locally